apache/superset/CONTRIBUTING.md

 ## Types of Contributors

-Following Apache Software Foundation's project governance, Apache Superset has the following types of contributors
+Following the project governance model of the Apache Software Foundation (ASF), Apache Superset has a specific set of contributor roles:

 ### PMC Member